christiantansastro/christiantansastro/README.md

 Apart from coding, I enjoy:

-- Writing and expressing my thoughts through words.
+- Cooking and experimenting with new recipes.
-- Reading books and expanding my knowledge.
+- Working out to help keep me disciplined and motivated.

 ### 🌱 Future Goals

-My ultimate goal is to build a startup that positively impacts the lives of millions.
+My ultimate goal is to build an application that positively impacts millions of people.
 I'm excited about the possibilities that lie ahead and eager to learn and grow on this journey.

 ### Let's Connect